sanjeevs/golftrainer/README.md

 ## Generated Data
 Various sample golf swing videos shot down the line on a right handed golf player with the corresponding json file are stored in this [GoogleDrive](https://drive.google.com/drive/folders/1TDUnGjP1wh1gZeN1EZdJOO4AeYuMLnkO?usp=sharing).

 Each video file (either a mp4 or mov) has 2 output files.
 The ".pkl" is the pickle database and ".json" is the file that we will use for this package to measure the various metrics associated with the swing.

+Copies of the json file from google drive are checked into the data directory and has a corresponding notebook in notebooks/demo area.